 Investments

-Once you have decided on your contribution level, you need to be happy that your contributions are being invested in the way you want them to be.
-Your contributions are used to buy units in investment funds.
-The number of units in your account increases each time a contribution is added.
-However, the value of your account will also be determined on how your contributions have been invested.
+Once you have decided on your contribution percentage, you need to be happy with how the contributions are being invested.
+Contributions are used to buy units in investment funds, with the number of units in your account increasing each time a contribution is added.
+However, the value of your account will also be determined by your investment choices.

-You can mix your investment options across any combination of the Tiers – you just need to ensure that your total allocation equals 100%.
-Click on the tabs above to find out more.
+Click the tabs above for more information about Target Date Funds (TDFs) and the range of self-select funds available through the Scheme's investment platform.
+You can mix your investment options across any combination of funds – you just need to ensure your total allocation equals 100%.

-• The DC Chairman’s Statement and the Statement of Investment Principles (SIP) set out the Trustee’s policies in relation to the default investment fund offered by the Scheme, their objectives in providing the full range of funds available and the charges that apply.
-You can read or download the SIP and the DC Chairman’s Statement from our website.
+• The DC Chairman’s Statement and the Statement of Investment Principles (SIP) set out the Trustee’s policies in relation to the default investment fund, their objectives in providing the full range of self-select funds and the charges that apply.

 Charges